akornatskyy/wheezy.http/doc/userguide.rst

             response = ...
         return response

-Middleware callable accepts as a first argument an instance of :py:class:`~wheezy.http.request.HTTPRequest` and next middleware in the chain (``following`` argument).
-It is up to middleware to decide whenever to call next middleware callable in the chain.
-It is expected that middleware return an instance of :py:class:`~wheezy.http.response.HTTPResponse` class or ``None``.
+A middleware callable accepts as a first argument an instance of :py:class:`~wheezy.http.request.HTTPRequest` and as second argument (``following``) the next middleware in the chain.
+It is up to middleware to decide whether to call the next middleware callable in the chain.
+It is expected that middleware returns an instance of :py:class:`~wheezy.http.response.HTTPResponse` class or ``None``.

 Middleware Factory
 ~~~~~~~~~~~~~~~~~~

-Usually middleware requires sort of initialization before it is being used.
+Usually middleware requires some sort of initialization before being used.
 This can be some configuration variables or sort of preparation, verification,
 etc. ``Middleware Factory`` serves this purpose.